Tokyo Olympics chief retracts sexist comments, refuses to resign | Education

 Tokyo Olympics chief retracts sexist comments, refuses to resign

-Tokyo Olympics chief Yoshiro Mori on Thursday apologised for sexist comments about women talking too much, but said he would not resign, even as his remarks sparked a firestorm of criticism on social media and risked tainting public opinion of the Games.
+Tokyo Olympics chief Yoshiro Mori apologised on Thursday for sexist comments about women talking too much, but said he would not resign, as his remarks sparked a storm of criticism on social media and risked tainting public opinion of the Games.

 "We have about seven women at the organising committee but everyone understands their place."
-The JOC decided in 2019 to aim for more than 40 percent female members on the board, but there are just five women among the board's 24 members.
+The JOC decided in 2019 to aim for more than 40 percent female members on the board, but there are just five women among its 24 members.

 Mori acknowledged that his comments were "inappropriate" and against the Olympic spirit.
 "I feel deep remorse and I would like to retract my remarks," he told reporters.